angelobo/SemPubEvaluator/README.md

 One directory contains the gold standard, the other the output under evaluation.

 Each CSV file contains the output of a query and is named after that query (es. ``Q2.1a.csv``).
-The tool compares pairs of corresponding CSV files, with the same name, from the two directories and saves the results in a HTML report.
+The tool compares pairs of corresponding CSV files from the two directories and saves the results in a HTML report.
+*Corresponding files must have the same name.*

 For each type of entry (es. article, funding agency, grant, ontology, etc.) specific comparison strategies are implemented (in the ``matchesEntry`` method of the corresponding ``Entry`` class).